All Episodes

 McCain is anti-abortion.

-He's gonna hurt himself by putting a liberal or a liberal Republican on this ticket, particularly pro-choice.
+He's going to hurt himself by putting a liberal or a liberal Republican on this tick, particularly pro-choice.

 A top McCain supporter asked some Christian conservatives in Michigan recently whether they would rather McCain ran with a pro-abortion rights running mate and win or run with an anti-abortion running mate and lose.